 - Ensure the garage door is properly balanced.

 Still, it is important to consider that even if your garage door opener makes it beyond 20 years, you may consider replacing it at some point.
 Take models built prior to the mid-90s.
 They might not have sensors or other devices for increased safety.
 Plus, you’ll be more satisfied with a quieter unit.

 It May Not be the Garage Door Opener

 Yet don’t be so quick to dismiss your garage door opener as broken.
 It may be the opener is just fine, but that there is another problem.
 For instance, the number one reason a garage door opener might not open the garage door is that something is blocking the photo-eye sensor.
 If the laser the photo-eye uses gets obstructed, or if the signal is interrupted some other way, the door will not open, and for good reason; this is a critical safety feature.
 Even if it isn’t a large object, dirt and dust does an effective job blocking the sensor.

 You may also have a power problem.
 This may sound oversimplified, but you would be surprised at how many well-meaning homeowners called a garage door repair professional because their opener was unplugged.
 It might be a circuit breaker or fuse, so even if it is plugged in, try other devices in the socket to make sure it isn’t something else.

 Then, of course, it could be the door itself.
 If your garage door is off track or if the torsion springs are broken, nothing is going to happen.
 The telltale sign here is that the opener will obviously be powered and try to operate.
 Loose screws and door issues are problematic for the opener.

-Live in or around the Canton area?
+Live in or around the Akron-Canton area?
 Always remember, however, that if you are unsure as to whether you should check your garage door yourself, consult a professional.
 We are here to help, simply fill out the appointment form on our contact page today!